ibm-cloud-docs/hs-crypto-cli-plugin/hs-crypto-cli.md

 #### hpcs uko managed-key-update-from-template
 {: #command-uko-managed-key-update-from-template}

 Update a managed key to match the latest version of the associated key template.
-You can install, activate, or deactivate the key on target keystores in the group defined by the key template.
+You can assign, activate, or deactivate the key on keystores in the group defined by the key template.

 ```
-ibmcloud hpcs uko managed-key-update-from-template --id ID --uko-vault UKO-VAULT --if-match IF-MATCH
+ibmcloud hpcs uko managed-key-update-from-template --id ID --if-match IF-MATCH [--dry-run DRY-RUN]
 ```

 - Command options